Table of Contents

 Our top charities are distinguished by the following qualities:

 - Serving the global poor.
-Low-income people in the developing world have dramatically lower standards of living than low-income people in the U.S., and we believe that a given dollar amount can provide more meaningful benefits when targeting the former.
+Low-income people in the developing world have dramatically lower standards of living than low-income people in the US.
+Accordingly, we believe your donation can have a bigger impact when supporting programs in the developing world.
 More

 - Focused on evidence-backed interventions.
 We have a high standard for evidence: we seek out programs that have been studied rigorously and repeatedly, and whose benefits we can reasonably expect to generalize to large populations (though there are limits to the generalizability of any study results).
 The set of programs fitting this description is relatively limited, and mostly found in the category of health interventions (though there is also substantial evidence on cash transfers).